cbrandt77/Kotlin-OverloadableSetters/README.md

 }
 ```

-This is primarily useful for builders:
+This is primarily useful for builders and DSLs:
 ```kotlin
 myBuilder {
     defaultValue = "a literal string"